LIFE - CONTEXT – CONTENT - CONSISTENCY

 CONTEXT

-Architecture must resonate with the different contexts: topographical, landscape, urban, and also material.
-Geometry, materials, textures, construction methods, colors, light, references, and vegetation, among others, are all elements and layers that help establish and deepen the connections between the project and its context.
+Architecture must resonate with its many contexts — topographical, landscape, urban, and material.
+Geometry, materials, textures, construction methods, colors, light, references, and vegetation, among others, are layers that help build and deepen the dialogue between a project and its surroundings

 CONTENT

-Architecture also carries meaning, and good architecture is capable of having an impact on both the physical and cultural reality.
-Throughout history, buildings, monuments, and cities that have been carefully crafted have remained as transcendent facts.
-When attempts have been made to forget them, their ruins have resurfaced with more strength.
-The words of Victor Hugo are one of the best definitions of architecture: “Architecture is the great book of humanity, the main expression of man in his various stages of development, either as force or as intelligence.”
+Architecture also conveys meaning.
+Good architecture has the power to shape both physical and cultural realities.
+Throughout history, buildings, monuments, and cities that were thoughtfully conceived have endured as timeless expressions of human endeavor.
+Even when forgotten, their ruins have resurfaced with renewed strength.
+Victor Hugo captured this essence beautifully: “Architecture is the great book of humanity, the principal expression of man in his various stages of development, either as force or as intelligence.”

 Consistency

-Master planning, landscaping, architecture, and interior design are, in principle, distinct disciplines and scales of a project, but ultimately work together to achieve a cohesive and unified experience.
-The control and consistency between the whole and the details should be the axis that supports and integrates the different layers of the design.
+Master planning, landscape, architecture, and interior design are, in principle, distinct disciplines and scales within a project.
+Yet, they ultimately converge to create a cohesive and unified experience.
+The harmony and consistency between the whole and its details form the backbone that sustains and integrates every layer of design.

 Felipe Combeau